One of EEP’s outputs was to improve policies and practices that affect the lives of the poorest.

 Extremely poor people have suffered high degrees of chronic and severe deprivation.
-Their low income is linked to societal exclusion as well as a lack of employment and secured shelter, low caloric intake, low literacy-rates, inaccessibility to credit and social safety nets and low community involvement and decision-making.
+Their low income is linked to societal exclusion as well as a lack of employment and secured shelter, low calorific intake, low literacy-rates, inaccessibility to credit and social safety nets and low community involvement and decision-making.
 Women, the elderly, the disabled and minority groups are disproportionately high among the extreme poor.
 These people are not in a position to advocate for citizen rights, basic services or support from stakeholders.
 They are not in a position to advocate for resources or actions to improve their conditions.
 They need others to help raise their voices.

 To reduce extreme poverty through better practice & policy.

-- Increase impact and sustainability of partner projects by
+- Increase impact and sustainability of partner projects by:

 - improving project implementation through learning, sharing of successful models & research findings